MarcosMeli/FileHelpers/DeveloperStuff/Readme for Developers.txt

    Contact and how to help
 -------------------------------

-We love to hear feedback so feel free to contact us at
+We would love to hear your feedback so feel free to contact us at

    feedback@filehelpers.com

-and tell us what u think of the lib if you want to help, drop us a line with the parts of the library in wich you want to contribute.
+and tell us what u think of the lib
+If you want to help, drop us a line with the parts of the library where you want to contribute.

 ---
 Cheers